AdWerx/rabbitmq_worker_node/README.md

 The worker defined above will create a work queue named `provisioning`.
 A queue to contain retryable messages is created named `provisioning.retry`.
 A queue to hold dead messages is created named `provisioning.dead`.
 An `provisioning.requeue` exchange is created in order to re-queue messages that wait their retry period.
 The `orders` exchange will be bound to the `provisioning` work queue.
 The `provisioning.requeue` exchange will be bound to the `provisioning` work queue.

 ### How retries work

+Jobs retry a default of 25 times with an exponential backoff.
+When all retries are exhausted, the job is sent to the dead queue.

 When a message is delivered to the worker, and the perform function is successful,